Jayavarman VIII

 Jayavarman VIII (ជ័យវរ្ម័នទី៨), posthumous name Paramesvarapada, was one of the prominent kings of the Khmer empire.
 His rule lasted from 1243 until 1295, when he abdicated.
 One of his wives was Queen Chakravartirajadevi.
-He reverted to Hinduism from his father's religion of Buddhism and attempted to destroy Buddhism while patronized Hinduism throughout his regime.
+He reverted to Hinduism from his father's religion of Buddhism and attempted to destroy Buddhism while patronizing Hinduism throughout his regime.

 It was during the reign of Jayavarman VIII that the Mongol forces under the command of Kublai Khan attacked the Angkor empire in 1283.
 In 1281, Jayavarman VIII had imprisoned emissaries of the Mongol generalissimo in Champa.
 In 1283, he decided to pay tribute and buy peace and thus his rule survived.
-Chinese annals record that in 1291, "the king of Lohu" [Cambodia] sent a mission who presented “the usual tribute of gold, elephant ivory and other things”.
-In 1290, the Mon people regained their independence.
+Chinese annals record that in 1291, "the king of Zhenla / 真臘" [Cambodia] sent a mission who presented "the usual tribute of gold, elephant ivory and other things".
+In 1290 Lavo ceased to send tribute to the Khmer court, its rulers judging the Khmer king too weak against the Mongols.
+(Note: How far Lavo had stood inside Angkorian authority is disputed.
+Chris Baker and Pasuk Phongpaichit hold that the relationship was probably always somewhat flexible, and David K. Wyatt found no indication of Angkorian political or administrative power in the Lopburi inscriptions of 1168 to 1219, while adding that the absence is not conclusive.)

-Jayavarman VIII suffered a devastating war against the Sukhothai Kingdom.
+Jayavarman VIII suffered a devastating war against the Xiān.

-Jayavarman VIII was a Shivaite.
+Jayavarman VIII was a Shaivite.
 Many of the Buddhist images were destroyed by him, who re-established previously Hindu shrines that had been converted to Buddhism by his predecessor.
 Carvings of the Buddha at temples such as Preah Khan were destroyed, and during this period the Bayon Temple was made into a temple of Shiva, and cast the central 3.6 m statue of the Buddha into the bottom of a nearby well.
 He also endowed a Hindu shrine Mangalartha in 1295, just before he was overthrown by his son-in-law Indravarman III (Srindravarman), a devout Buddhist and the kingdom reverted to Buddhism.